mklosi/yc-chatbot/README.md

 * [fetch_stories.py](modules/fetch_stories.py) takes a long time to complete with very little mem footprint.
 Both the fetching of the HN items from the HN API, and the scraping of the html webpages associated with each item (story) can be parallelized using something like `aiohttp` and `asyncio`.
 * In [generate_reports.py](modules/generate_reports.py), currently I summarize each individual article separately and then summarize all summaries for each day.
 Running the summary generation on all the stories for each day at once, would probably yield better results, but I can't do that on my local machine.
 Probably the next step would be to move the code in GCP or AWS and use G5 or G6 instances to run it.
+* In the [questions_and_answers.py](modules/questions_and_answers.py) module, I could explore more advanced models for the retrieval step, such as `all-mpnet-base-v2` or `all-distilroberta-v1`, which generally provide better semantic representations and, hence, better retrieval quality.